david3651/aimlops/documentation/Module 1: Introduction and Foundation Setup - Hands-On Workshop.md

 1. Review Total Estimate

-   - Scroll to the estimate summary
+   - Scroll to the Estimated Costs section
+   - Review monthly total
-   - Review monthly totals by service
+   - Select **Open Detailed View** to see breakdown by service
-   - Check annual projections
-   - Note any suggested cost optimizations
+   - Review the Cost Estimate Summary

 2. Save and Export Estimate

-   - Save estimate: name “ML Migration Cost Projection” with description
-   - Share estimate: click “Share estimate” and save the URL
+   - Share estimate: click “Share" and save the URL Link
-   - Export data: click “Export” → download CSV for detailed analysis
+   - Export data: click Download CSV → download CSV for detailed analysis

 ---